-III- MPI Overview:
+3 MPI Overview

-a- What is MPI?
+- What is MPI?

 - MPI = Message Passing Interface.

-- MPI is a library of routines that can be used to create parallel programs.
+- It's a library of routines that can be used to create parallel programs.

 - Major goal = Portability.

-b- Reasons for using MPI
+- Reasons for using MPI

 - Standardization.

 - Portability.

-- · Performance Opportunities.
+- Performance

 - Functionality.

-- · Availability.
+- Availability.

-c- Main Features:
+- Main Features

-- Can run simultaneously on different architectures. - Independent and concurrent execution of programs. - Each processor has private memory and address space. - Deadlocks can occur.
+- Can run simultaneously on different architectures.

+- Independent and concurrent execution of programs.

+- Each processor has private memory and address space.

+- Deadlocks can occur.

-d- Programming Model:
+- Programming Model

-• With MPI all parallelism is explicit: the programmer is responsible for correctly identifying parallelism and implementing parallel algorithms using MPI constructs.
+- With MPI all parallelism is explicit: the programmer is responsible for correctly identifying parallelism and implementing parallel algorithms using MPI constructs.

-e- Fundamentals:

-Communicators and groups:

-- MPI uses objects called communicators and groups to define which collection of processes may communicate with each other. - Most MPI routines require you to specify a communicator as an argument. - Communicators and groups will be covered in more detail in the class lectures.
-For now, simply use MPI_COMM_WORLD whenever a communicator is required - it is the predefined communicator that includes all of your MPI processes.
+- Fundamentals - Communicators and groups - MPI uses objects called communicators and groups to define which collection of processes may communicate with each other. - Most MPI routines require you to specify a communicator as an argument. - Communicators and groups will be covered in more detail in the class lectures.
+For now, simply use MPI_COMM_WORLD whenever a communicator is required it is the predefined communicator that includes all of your MPI processes. - Rank - Within a communicator, every process has its own unique, integer identifier assigned by the system when the process initializes.

-Rank:

-- Within a communicator, every process has its own unique, integer identifier assigned by the system when the process initializes.
 A rank is sometimes also called a "task ID".
 Ranks are contiguous and begin at zero. - Used by the programmer to specify the source and destination of messages.
 Often used conditionally by the application to control program execution (if rank=0 do this / if rank=1 do that).

-General MPI Program Structure:
+- General MPI Program Structure: